-Klaus Spiekermann and Michael Wegener Spiekermann & Wegener Urban and Regional Research (S&W) Lindemannstrasse 10, D-44137 Dortmund, Germany E-mail: ks/mw@spiekermann-wegener.de
+Michael WEGENER Spiekermann & Wegener (S&W) Lindemannstrasse 10 44137 Dortmund Germany Tel: +49 231 1899 441 Fax: +49 231 1899 443 E-mail: mw@spiekermann-wegener.de

-Abstract

-The objective of the EU research project PROPOLIS (Planning and Research of Policies for Land Use and Transport for Increasing Urban Sustainability) is to assess urban strategies and to demonstrate their long-term effect in European cities.
-To reach this goal, a comprehensive framework of methodologies including integrated land use, transport and environmental models as well as indicator, evaluation and presentation systems has been developed.
+Abstract: The objective of the EU research project PROPOLIS (Planning and Research of Policies for Land Use and Transport for Increasing Urban Sustainability) was to assess urban strategies and to demonstrate their long-term effect in European cities.
+To reach this goal, a comprehensive framework of methodologies including integrated land use, transport and environmental models as well as indicator, evaluation and presentation systems were developed.
+The paper presents results for the metropolitan area of Dortmund, Germany.
+The results show that sustainability in Dortmund will deteriorate compared with the current situation.
+Public transport investments are not enough to halt this decline: they attract more passengers but accelerate urban sprawl.
+Car pricing policies improve urban sustainability.
+Land use policies have little effect but support the impacts of car pricing and public transport improvements.
+Best results are achieved by policy combinations, i.e. combinations of land use policies and push and pull transport measures such as car pricing and improvements of public transport.